HCR-Net: A deep learning based script independent handwritten character recognition network: Experimental results

 \subsubsection{Few other scripts}

-Table~\ref{tab_performance_ohters} presents performance of HCR-Net on Farsi, Urdu, Tibetan and Arabic scripts' datasets.
-All the performance metrics show similar results.
-Image-augmentation does not show consistent improvements on the most of the datasets as there are slight changes in the performance which could be because of randomness associated with the experiments.
-Although, other reason for slight changes could be that the model is already showing good results so there is less scope for improvements.
-Table~\ref{tab_others_results} presents comparative study of HCR-Net against the state-of-art results.
-From the table, it is clear that HCR-Net performs quite well and provides few new benchmarks.
+Table~\ref{tab_performance_ohters} presents the performance of HCR-Net on Farsi, Urdu, Tibetan and Arabic scripts' datasets.
+All the performance metrics for each dataset show similar results. {Image augmentation does not show consistent improvements on most of the datasets as there are slight changes in the performance which could be because of randomness associated with the experiments and the fact that these datasets already show high performance without image augmentation, leaving little space for further improvements.}

+Table~\ref{tab_others_results} presents a comparative study of HCR-Net against the state-of-art results.
+From the table, it is clear that HCR-Net performs quite well and provides new benchmarks on Urdu, Tibetan-mnist and MADBase datasets.
+For FARSI, DenseNet based model performs the best followed by HCR-Net with a very small margin. {It is also noted that among these scripts Urdu has the smallest dataset and HCR-Net performs the best with more than one and a half percent improvement over the baselines leading to near-perfect performance.}

+{Thus, from these experiments, we conclude that HCR-Net is a script independent architecture which can handle different scripts.
+It performs very well and establishes several new benchmarks.
+It is observed that HCR-Net shows very high performance on datasets with a smaller number of classes, like numerals.
+The image augmentation component of HCR-Net shows great performance improvement when the test dataset is out-of-distribution and noisy, e.g., Dig-mnist (Table~\ref{tab_performance_south_indian}) and ARDIS (Table~\ref{tab_performance_Latin}.
+Transfer learning helps HCR-Net to get faster convergence, robust results and better generalization (Fig.~\ref{fig_HCR-Net_convergence} and Table~\ref{tab_HCR-Net_phases}).}